chechu/consensys-academy-final-project/README.md

 ### Create ETH accounts to test the DApp

-Before running the application, my recommendation is to create four ETH accounts, that will be have the following roles in the application: deployer, admin, seller and buyer.
+Before running the application, my recommendation is to create **four ETH accounts**, that will have the following roles in the application: Deployer, Admin, Seller and Buyer.
 You can use Metamask to create these accounts.
+The roles are isolated, inheritance is not supported (for instance, an user with the role ADMIN cannot buy things, only an user with the role BUYER can do it).

 Provide these accounts with enough ether.
 You can do that easily in a local environemnt adding the following options to the Ganache command (step 3 in the following instructions):